AgoraNomic/Webmastor/gadgets.md

 ## Which one should I use?

-- A hashed text is useful when you want your confirmation to be "This is the original text (and salt)."
-A salted hash is usually suitable as a Fingerprint.
+- A hashed text is useful when you want your confirmation to be "This is the original text/salt."
+  - A salted hash is usually suitable as a Fingerprint.
+An unsalted hash is not recommended.
 - An encrypted text is useful when you want your confirmation to be "Here is a password to see the original text."
-These are likely not useful for a Fingerprint.
-It may be useful when you want to publicly commit to some value while privately sharing what that value is, as it requires the other party to use your publicly-committed value to determine the contents.
+  - These are likely not suitable useful for most Fingerprints.
+  - These may be useful when you want to publicly commit to a value and simultaneously share that value with a person, since it requires them to validate your public commitment to retrieve the content.
+(A hash could be skipped over by an individual assuming good faith.)

 ## Salted Hash

 This tool will generate a (optionally salted) hash.
 The algorithm is SHA-256.
  _Don't forget to specify the algorithm used so others can easily verify!_

+<label for="hash-salt">Salt:</label>
 <input type="text" id="hash-salt" name="hash-salt" />

 <textarea id="hash-plaintext" name="hash-plaintext" rows="6" cols="50">
+  I register.
 </textarea>
 <textarea id="hash-output" name="hash-output" rows="6" cols="50" readonly>
 </textarea>